marijnh/Eloquent-JavaScript/19_paint.md

 {{index "setAttribute method", "attribute", "onclick propert", "click event", "event handling"}}

-The main difference between this version and the one we used in [Chapter ?](game#domdisplay) is that it assigns properties, rather than attributes, to DOM nodes.
+The main difference between this version and the one we used in [Chapter ?](game#domdisplay) is that it assigns _properties_ to DOM nodes, not _attributes_.
 This means we can't use it to set arbitrary attributes, but we _can_ use it to set properties whose value isn't a string, such as `onclick`, which can be set to a function to register a click event handler.

 {{index "button (HTML tag)"}}